Long Grove to Elect Top Dog

 I have two dogs, can each of them be a candidate?
 Sure, but we’ve heard of humans doing this, where a husband and a wife will run against each other for an office.
 It usually doesn’t end well.

 How and when do I vote?
-To cast your vote for dog mayor, go to this fundraising site and “buy” as many votes as you like ($1 per vote), crediting to the team/candidate of your choice.
+To cast your vote for dog mayor, review the candidates on this page, and click on the dog of your choice.
+You’ll find a form where you can “buy” as many votes as you like ($1 per vote), crediting to the team/candidate of your choice.

 How often can I vote?
 You should vote often and in large amounts.
 Check back occasionally to see where the vote totals are – if a neighbors evil dog is out in front, perhaps you should vote again.